AlandSailingRobots/CanBus/pythonLogger/README.md

 # ** Logger using python**

 Python logger that can log all CAN messages it detects or filter out messages.
-Can be used with arduino interface or rpi interface.
-Comment in the desired connection.
+Fiter configs are located in the CANInterface.py file.

 #**Usage**
 ```shell